 To Beth from Lisa:

 I want to send a special Thank You for sharing your daughter’s journey with us, and reaching out for help.
 Unfortunately, Endometriosis of the lungs and brain are considered very rare.
-If you haven’t already read my entries on them, please find the lungs here and the brain here.
 I hope you can find some answers and direction there.
 And, please be aware that it may not be Endometriosis, but other causes of her pain.
 Finding the right physicians to talk to about her symptoms will be so helpful.
 Please continue your search and advocacy for your daughter’s health.
 Your a good Mum.
 I wish we could do more.